cfw-guide/dsi.cfw.guide/_pages/en_US/installing-hiyacfw.md

 1. Power on your console, while holding **(A) + (B)**
   - Unlaunch's GUI should appear
 2. Launch `hiyaCFW`
-  - If you'd like for hiyaCFW to automatically launch when you power on your console, check the FAQ for a guide.
+  - If you'd like for hiyaCFW to automatically launch when you power on your console, [follow the guide in the FAQ](https://dsi.cfw.guide/faq#how-do-i-change-what-booting-my-console-boots-me-into-when-i-have-installed-unlaunch).
 3. Change the settings to your liking, and press (START) to continue

 Your system will now boot from the SD card instead of the internal NAND.

-If you boot to "An error has occured" screen, check the FAQ for instructions on how to fix it.
+If you boot to "An error has occured" screen, [check the FAQ for instructions on how to fix it](https://dsi.cfw.guide/faq#why-do-i-boot-into-an-error-has-occurred-when-i-use-hiyacfw-with-the-default-dsi-menu-and-how-can-i-fix-it).
 {: .notice--danger}